Individual breaking a cigarette as part of their journey through Monadnock Community Hospital's smoking cessation programs

 Monadnock Community Hospital is among a handful of New Hampshire hospitals offering Tobacco Counseling

 Welcome to Monadnock Community Hospital’s Tobacco Counseling page.
 At MCH, we are deeply committed to improving the health and well-being of our community.
 Smoking is a critical issue that affects the health of individuals and our community as a whole.
-Our Tobacco Counseling is designed to provide accessible, high-quality, and value-based support to those looking to quit smoking.
+Our smoking cessation programs are designed to provide accessible, high-quality, and value-based support to those looking to quit smoking.

 We understand that quitting smoking or vaping can be a challenging journey, but with the right resources and a strong support system, success is within reach.
 On this page, you’ll find information, resources, and guidance to help you take that first step toward a smoke-free life.
 We base our approach on science-based methods and are here to support you with compassion, collaboration, honesty, and respect.